johnxu21/johnxu21.github.io/teaching/CS472/Timetable/timetable.md

 The first exercise lab sessions is meant to practice working with Git and GitHub.
 The next lab session is meant to practice writing unit tests and test driven development to increase test coverage.
 The third lab session aimed at introducing you to CI/CD.
-The last lab session aimed introducing to you how Large Language Models (LLMs) are being used to solve in Software Engineering tasks.
 After a few weeks, the lab sessions switch to independent work, i.e. the labs are organized as sessions where you can work on your project freely, and where an assistant is present to answer any questions.
 During those hours, the computer room are reserved for you, so that you can certainly work.
 Since most of the students have personal laptops, they may choose not to